 I've made Heidi a watcher on this ticket, so she should receive updates (Heidi, if you want me to take you off, please let me know)

-#2 Updated by Collette Sosnowy almost 5 years ago
+#2 Updated by Collette Sosnowy over 5 years ago

 That's the correct blog.
 There is a recently created post in Draft you can look at to see what I mean.
 It's titled "Jeff Mays on East Harlem Recovering from the Explosion" (http://justpublics365.commons.gc.cuny.edu/?p=4845) and I have embedded audio (this is what the code looks like: [audio m4a="http://justpublics365.commons.gc.cuny.edu/files/2014/04/Jeff-Mays-interview1.m4a"][/audio]).
 It appears in the post, but I'm not able to play it.
 Heidi said she believes it's because sound files on the Commons currently have a limit.

 Most of the audio we'll be uploading will be 5-10MB.
 It's hard to say what the total will be since this is an ongoing feature but just for the next month, we'll probably have 50-70MB.

 #4 Updated by Matt Gold over 5 years ago